Visual Art in Japan

 Open to undergraduate or graduate students from any accredited U.S. college or university, priority will be given to KU students in the School of the Arts, CLAS and School of Architecture, Design, and Planning.
 Minimum 2.5 GPA required (exceptions considered after submission of a petition).

-Shawn Bitters, Assistant Professor has taught Serigraphy (Silkscreen), Intaglio, Drawing, Papermaking, and graduate level art theory courses in the KU Department of Visual Art since 2005.
+Shawn Bitters, Associate Professor has taught Serigraphy (Silkscreen), Intaglio, Drawing, Papermaking, and graduate level art theory courses in the KU Department of Visual Art since 2005.
 Shawn Bitters received his MFA from the Rhode Island School of Design in 2005.
 His studio practice explores the ways that we form connections to nature and place.
 He has been an artist-in-residence at several international residencies including the Frans Masereel Centrum in Kasterlee, Belgium, twice at the The Hall of Awa Handmade Japanese Paper and Museum in Japan, and the Danish Council of Artists Residency on Hirsholm Island, Denmark.